FAQ Health Professions

 Please always state:

-• WHEN you were in WHICH COUNTRY.
+• WHEN you were in WHICH COUNTRY

-• WHAT you did there in each case.
+• WHAT you did there

-Time spanWhat did you do?Place/Country
+Time periodWhat did you do?Place/Country

 01/2010 – 03/2016Study/training health professionMoscow/Russia

-04/2016 – 05/2018Health profession in the hospitalAleppo/Syria
+04/2016 – 05/2018Healthcare profession in hospitalAleppo/Syria

 06/2018 – 07/2019Parental leave or baby breakAleppo/Syria

-08/2019 – 08/2020Health profession in the hospitalDamascus/Syria
+08/2019 – 08/2020Healthcare profession in the hospitalDamascus/Syria

 08/2020 – 10/2021unemployedAleppo/Syria